Department of Lorraine

 Bezirk Lothringen (today's Présidence de la Lorraine, at the time translated into Département de la Lorraine i.e. Department of Lorraine), also called German Lorraine (Deutsch Lothringen), was a government region ("Bezirk") in the western part of Alsace-Lorraine when it was part of the German Empire from 1871 to 1918.

 History

-The Department of Lorraine was unlike Prussian government regions no simple governorate but a corporation of self-rule of the pertaining rural and urban districts and cantons, similar to regions in the then neighbouring Bavaria (Palatinate), which had been formed after the French model départements into which that region had been divided under French annexation.
+The Department or District of Lorraine differed from other Prussian government regions, as it was not a simple governorate.
+As a corporation of self-rule of the pertaining rural and urban districts and cantons, it was similar to regions in the then neighbouring Bavaria (Palatinate), which had been formed after the French model départements into which that region had been divided under French annexation.
 Thus the district parliaments delegated deputies to the General Council (parliament), the Bezirkstag von Lothringen (Conseil Général de la Lorraine).
 The capital of the Department of Lorraine was Metz.

 Territorial composition

 The department comprised the districts ("Kreise") of :